 The Lake Wise Program is an Agency of Natural Resources initiative that awards lake-friendly shoreland property, including state parks, town beaches, private homes and businesses.

-The goal of Lake Wise is to establish a new normal, a new culture of lakeshore landscaping that is proven to help protect the lake.
+The goal of Lake Wise is to establish a new culture of lakeshore landscaping that is proven to protect the lake.
 A property that earns the Lake Wise Award will represent a "model" shoreland property.
 The Lake Wise Award certifies a property is well managed, using shoreland Best Management Practices, and is maintained to care for the lake.

 Why Lake Wise?

-Recent Vermont lake science from the National Lake Assessment study shows that Vermont ranked lowest in the north east ecoregion and in the nation for degraded shallow water habitat.
-Vermont's degraded conditions for aquatic habitat is directly related to harmful impacts from lakeshore development.
+Recent Vermont lake science from the National Lake Assessment study shows that Vermont ranked lowest in the north east ecoregion and in the nation for degraded shoreland disturbance.
+Shoreland disturbance can be directly related to degraded water quality and aquatic habitat.
 The Lake Wise Program aims to inform, teach, and change the current lakeshore development practices from clearing shores and building sea walls to practices that are more lake friendly and known to effectively protect the lake.
-Through Lake Wise, participants receive technical assistance for fixing erosion, dirty runoff problems, and diminished shoreland vegetation which will protect lake quality and wildlife habitat.
+Through Lake Wise, participants receive technical assistance for mitigating erosion and runoff problems, and increasing shoreland vegetation which will protect lake quality and wildlife habitat.

 Lake Wise is based on social science research that shows people are most influenced by their neighbors - monkey see, monkey do.
 So by using the beautiful Lake Wise Award sign to showcase lake friendly properties, others along the shore will be inspired to make improvements and changes so they too can earn the Award and help protect their lake.
 Lake Wise is modeled after Maine's successful social marketing program called Lake Smart, which has inspired many lakeshore owners in the Belgrade and Rangely Lake Districts as well as throughout the state (Maine has over 6000 lakes) to use lakeshore best management practices for shoreland development.
 Similar to the results of Maine's Lake Smart Program, Vermont lakeshore owners earning the Lake Wise Award will help create a movement towards more lake friendly living around Vermont lakes, thereby greatly improving protection for wildlife habitat and lake water quality.